deimosian/riftderandomizer/README.md

 With input from the Riftbreaker community it was decided to also incorporate the behavior of the *Crit and Stun Weapon Mod Simplifier* mod.
 This avoids potential a conflict between the two mods.
 You need should only install one or the other.

-This repository is home to the mod itself plus the python scripts which generate it.

 Weapon Stats and Weapons Mods have been done.
 Entity Mods are ~~coming soon~~ **done!**

+This repository is home to the mod itself plus the python scripts which generate it.

 ## Fancy Installation

 [Now available through mod.io!](https://mod.io/g/riftbreaker/m/rift-derandomizer) Install instantly via the in-game mod menu.

+Steam Workshop hopefully coming soon.

 ## Manual Installation